Gerri the Geranium

 My Family Story

-Learn about Genealogy with the Genealogical Society of New Jersey, Afro-American Historical and Genealogical Society-New Jersey Chapter, Hudson County Genealogical & Historical Society (where you can “Ask Granny*), Monmouth County Archives, Monmouth County Genealogical Society and the NJ State Archives.
+Learn about Genealogy with the Afro-American Historical and Genealogical Society -New Jersey Chapter, Central Jersey Genealogical Club, Genealogical Society of New Jersey, Hudson County Genealogical & Historical Society (where you can “Ask Granny*”), Monmouth County Archives and Monmouth County Genealogical Society, NJ Catholic Historical Commission, and the NJ State Archives.

 Playing in the Past

-The History Fair offers opportunities to hear stories of Harriet Tubman*, Alice Paul*, Mabel Fenton*, Molly Pitcher* and “The Widow Tennant*."
+The History Fair offers opportunities to hear stories of Amelia Earhart*, Alice Paul*, Mabel Fenton*, Molly Pitcher* and “The Widow Tennant*."
 Girls can experience history through hands-on exhibits and games.

-Go to www.Geocaching.com Monmouth Battlefield’s zipcode is 07726.
+Go to www.Geocaching.com Monmouth Battlefield’s zip code is 07726.
+There are two registered Geocaches within the park.

 Digital Movie Making